Astro-Otter-Space/kurtography/README.md

 Welcome !!
 Kurtography is a cartography application based on [Openlayers 3](http://openlayers.org/) and [Kuzzle](http://kuzzle.io) for Kaliop Koding Challenge

-/!\ (EDIT 2016-0820) Kurtography runs with Kuzzle Beta (elastic search 1.7) not last release RC5 (elastic search 2.3.4) and with kuzzle-sdk 1.0 not last release kuzzle-sdk 2.0.1.
-Update coming soon :)

 ### Table of contents

 Plugin Status
 -------------
 Beta stage of development : v.
-0.12.0
+0.13.0

 Requirements
 -------------